vertica/spark-connector/README.md

 Note: If you are using the S3 properties, the connector options has priority over the Spark configuration, which has priority over the environment variables.

+### Status and Rejected Data Tables

+When data is written to Vertica there are some metadata tables that may be populated with information about the transaction.
+These tables can help troubleshoot issues that occur during write operations.

+Both tables are added under the target schema (`dbschema` option).
+The status table is updated for every write operation, and is named `S2V_JOB_STATUS_USER_<user>` (e.g. `S2V_JOB_STATUS_USER_DBADMIN`, where the `user` option was `dbadmin`).
+A new rejected data table is created each time there is at least one rejected row in a transaction, and is named `<table>_<session_id>_COMMITS` (e.g. `dftest_f1804318_57cf_4d9d_99d6_044d06db5e22_COMMITS`, where the `table` option was `dftest` and the generated session id was `f1804318_57cf_4d9d_99d6_044d06db5e22`).
+The `session_id` part of the rejected data table name is the same UUID that is used when writing data to HDFS and also when adding entries to job status table, so a specific operation can be traced to see if there were any issues.

 ## Examples

 If you would like to try out the connector, we have several example applications you can run [in the examples folder](https://github.com/vertica/spark-connector/tree/main/examples).